 On 29 May 1982, SS Uganda.
 Received 3 Sea Kings with about 30 casualties from 2 Para, injured at Goose Green.

-On 30th May 1982, the 360 units of blood taken aboard at Ascension Island on 28th April have now expired.
+On 30th May 1982, the 360 units of blood taken aboard at Ascension Island on 28th April have now expired leaving SS Uganda with +379 units of blood.

 On 3rd June 1982, SS Uganda.
 Received 12 casualties.

-04th June 1982, Hospital Ship SS Uganda rendezvous with Hospital Ship ARA Bahia Paraiso (B-1), British MOIC (Medical Officer In Charge) Andrew Rintoul and two senior surgeons are taken by the Argentine Puma AE-506, to the ARA Bahia Paraiso, during this meeting with the Argentine Captain Ismael Jorge García, Andrew Rintoul is told that the Argentine medical team are happy to supply blood and other medical supplies if his ship needs them, Andrew Rintoul agrees but says, only if urgently needed.
+04th June 1982, Hospital Ship SS Uganda rendezvous with Hospital Ship ARA Bahia Paraiso (B-1), British MOIC (Medical Officer In Charge) Andrew Rintoul and two senior surgeons are taken by the Argentine Puma AE-

+506, to the ARA Bahia Paraiso, during this meeting with the Argentine Captain Ismael Jorge García, Andrew Rintoul is told that the Argentine medical team are happy to supply blood and other medical supplies if his ship needs them, Andrew Rintoul agrees but says, only if urgently needed.